WolodjaZ/jax-vqgan/docs/tutorials.md

     2022-11-23 14:40:16.429179: W tensorflow/core/kernels/data/cache_dataset_ops.cc:856] The calling iterator did not fully read the dataset being cached.
 In order to avoid unexpected truncation of the dataset, the partially cached contents of the dataset  will be discarded.
 This can happen if you have an input pipeline similar to `dataset.cache().take(k).repeat()`.
 You should use `dataset.take(k).cache().repeat()` instead.

-We need to post process data because our data for modal is standardized and normalized.
+We need to apply post processing to our data because our output data is standardised and normalised with imagenet std and mean.

 ```python